 When you want to give back to your hometown, nostalgia and gratitude often play a big role.
 Kensington was where Alan spent his boyhood summers and the idyllic rural New Hampshire town stood in sharp contrast to the rest of his rather unsettled young life in Boston’s tough neighborhoods.

-Knowing that kids in the area were playing in unsafe areas, he wanted to give the town an old-fashioned park – a fun, clean and safe place for families to play, gather and celebrate.
+Knowing that kids in the area were playing in unsafe spaces, he wanted to give the town an old-fashioned park – a fun, clean and safe place for families to play, gather and celebrate.
 Alan wanted lit ballfields for the Little League teams, a band stand for outdoor concerts, a pavilion for picnics, and lots of trails and play areas to explore.
-In 2008, our family gifted such a place, named Sawyer Park, in honor of Alan’s maternal ancestors, to the town.
+In 2008, our family gifted such a place, named Sawyer Park in honor of Alan’s maternal ancestors, to the town.

 The 35 acre organically-managed recreation area is the only one of its kind here on the Seacoast and during the season is visited by more than 1,000 families from 15 neighboring communities.
 Kids play baseball, throw birthday parties, shoot hoops and make new friends on the slides and see-saws.
 Every July, the whole town gathers together to watch fireworks light the night sky.